- Academic Responsibilities

 Core Curriculum: Mission Statement

 At TAMIU, the core curriculum introduces students to academic disciplines which form the foundation of human thought: mathematics, science, history, language, literature, the arts, and social and behavioral sciences.
 Our core is designed to open new areas of learning for our students and to foster skills necessary for success in higher education.

 As they move through this course of study, students are encouraged, to develop the capacity to articulate and to support a thesis, to think critically, to synthesize their observations, and to perceive analogies and relationships between seemingly diverse ideas and intellectual pursuits.

 University Core Curriculum Requirements

-In accordance with Texas Education Code, Chapter 61, Subchapter S, core curriculum requirements must be met by every student pursuing a baccalaureate degree at A&M International, regardless of his or her major.
+In accordance with Texas Education Code, Chapter 61, Subchapter S, core curriculum requirements must be met by every student pursuing a baccalaureate degree at A&M International, regardless of their major.
 A specific course may be used to satisfy only one core requirement.
 Individual academic programs may require courses contained as options in the university core curriculum to satisfy particular degree requirements.
 Students may be required to take extra courses if they fail to select these courses.

 Transfer of the Core Curriculum

 A student who successfully completes a 42-semester-credit-hour core curriculum at a state-assisted institution of higher education in Texas may transfer that block of courses to TAMIU.
 The student will receive academic credit for each of the courses transferred that are part of the core curriculum at the sending institution.
-A student transferring to TAMIU who has not completed the core curriculum will be required to complete his or her core curriculum as specified by TAMIU.
+A student transferring to TAMIU who has not completed the core curriculum will be required to complete their core curriculum as specified by TAMIU.